Kunal-2006/Kaabil/Phase -1/TASK-2/Procedure.md

       touch my_first_node.py
       chmod +x my_first_node.py
       code .
+      ./my_first_node.py
-    Install the ROS library in VS code for the ability to run the codes.
+    Install the ROS library in VS code for the ability to run the codes. after writing the code use the command ./my_first_node.py to run the code